Does your church want to reach the people in your community who are searching for God or a new church home?

 Google’s search algorithm looks at more than 200 different factors to produce its search results.
 A person could spend years analyzing and optimizing all those factors, so in this article we’re going to focus on the factors that are most important so you can make the best use of your time.

-Before we get to the specific ranking factors, it’s important to understand the general concept of how Google ranks websites for each search query, aka keyword.
+Before we get to the specific ranking factors, it’s important to understand the general concept of how Google ranks websites for each search query (or keyword).

 Relevance x Authority = Search Ranking